 - practice-oriented

 ... should be.
 The goal is to prove your status as an expert in your field.
-Google has already become better at recognizing content authority since the aforementioned E-E-A-T update.
-SearchGPT and co, on the other hand, which can also understand context, are virtually experts in recognizing experts.
+Since the aforementioned E-E-A-T update, Google has become better at recognizing content authority.
+SearchGPT and similar tools, which can also understand context, are virtually experts at recognizing experts.

-To ensure that you are also cited or found via SearchGPT, clear branding as a specialist for your product or service is essential, just as it is for SEO.
-We achieve this by delving deep into our clients' complex solutions and working closely with the product managers to integrate not only correct content, but above all unique and practical perspectives into the content.
+In order to be cited or found via SearchGPT, a clear branding as a specialist for your product or service is essential, just as it is for SEO.
+We achieve this by immersing ourselves deeply in the complex solutions of our clients and working closely with the product managers in order to integrate not only factually correct, but above all unique and practical perspectives into the content.

 Another important lever is: What question do you actually want to answer?
-In traditional SEO, keyword analyses are crucial when weighing up search volume, search intent and competition.
-These continue to provide valuable orientation, but you should add a dimension with regard to SearchGPT.
+In classic SEO, keyword analyses are crucial, considering search volume, search intention, and competition.
+These continue to offer valuable orientation, but you should add a dimension with regard to SearchGPT.

 This is because the search in AI models is less keyword-driven and more semantic.
-This means that instead of searching for "best QM software" (classic keyword), users search for "Which QM software is the best for SMEs in 2025?
+That is, instead of searching for "best QM software" (classic keyword), people search for "Which QM software will be the best for medium-sized companies in 2025?
 I need a solution with functions for process management, document management and audits" (semantic).

 The challenge is: Semantic queries are not (yet) quantifiable.
-One reason for this is that each prompt is highly individual, as every user formulates their query differently.
-On the other hand, there is (still) no tool that measures these queries in a similar way to the keyword tools (ahrefs or Sistrix).
+This is partly because every prompt is highly individual; after all, every user formulates their query differently.
+On the other hand, there is (still) no tool that measures these queries in a similar way to keyword tools (ahrefs or Sistrix).

-The solution is: We continue to focus on classic keywords - because, as I said, SEO remains relevant - and supplement these with an even better understanding of your target group and the topics that move them.
-If we identify the questions your customers are asking - e.g. with tools such as Answer the Public or in collaboration with your sales department - and answer them clearly, this not only brings SEO benefits, but also increases your chances of being used as a source by SearchGPT.
+The solution is: We continue to orient ourselves towards classic keywords – because, as I said, SEO remains relevant – and supplement these with an even better understanding of your target group and the topics that move them.
+If we identify the questions that your customers ask themselves – e.g. with tools such as Answer the Public or in collaboration with your sales department – and answer them clearly, this not only brings SEO benefits, but also increases your chances of being used as a source by SearchGPT.

-Another aspect of "classic" SEO is still important for SearchGPT - the technical foundation of your website.
-The background to this is that, just like the Google crawlers, AI search engines also search the web for information that they can only find if the right technical requirements are met.
-This basically includes the same factors that are important to Google algorithms:
+Another aspect of "classic" SEO is still important for SearchGPT – the technical foundation of your website.
+The background to this is that, just like the Google crawlers, AI search engines search the web for information that they can only find if the correct technical prerequisites are in place.
+These basically include the same factors that are important to the Google algorithms:

 - Fast loading times (usability and all important information is loaded when the page is scanned)